IWILZ/FS2020-LCD-Panel/README.md

 I made my panel to be placed above my PC monitor so i can see all the parameters in the most comfortable way.

 All the Radio frequencies and courses are shown and edited on the first 16x2 char LCD.
-Speed(s), Altitude, HDG, etc are shown on a second LCD and the CDI is shown using 2 LED bars + a single 3mm green central LED.
+Some plane parameter like Speed(s), Altitude, HDG, etc, are shown on a second LCD and the CDI is shown using 2 LED bars + a single 3mm green central LED.
-To edit every frequency and course i used an encoder + 1 button.
+To edit each frequency and course i used an encoder + 1 button.

 <img src="https://user-images.githubusercontent.com/94467184/144687184-f3bc54db-0105-41a0-8961-6876fe6753f5.jpg" width="70%" height="70%">